 At Baldwin Wallace, you'll experience personal and professional growth in a supportive community that challenges and inspires you to succeed.

-Students who graduate with a major in vocal performance have gone on to pursue graduate studies at top schools like
+Students who graduate with a major in vocal performance have gone on to pursue graduate studies at top schools such as Eastman School of Music, Florida State University, Indiana University, University of Cincinnati College-Conservatory of Music and Maryland Opera Studio.

 Alumni of the program also have performed on the stages of the best opera houses and have achieved success in other areas of the arts and education.

-Désirée Nicole Johnson '13 attended OperaWorks for its Emerging Artist Program.
-She is performing with the Toledo Opera for its 2014-15 season, after appearing in its production of Faust last year.
-While finishing up her MM degree at Bowling Green State University, she is performing and teaching there and at local schools and at her private studio.
+Désirée Nicole Johnson '13 attended OperaWorks for its emerging artist program.
+She performed with the Toledo Opera for its 2014-15 season and appeared in its production of "Faust."
+Currently completing an M.M. degree at Bowling Green State University, she maintains an active performance and teaching schedule.

-Alice Nelson '11 is working as a private voice teacher and music director for Mayfield High School after spending a year in Texas working with the Austin Lyric Opera.
-She was awarded a full tuition, paid graduate assistant position while pursuing a master's degree in the music education and licensure program at Case Western Reserve University.
+Alice Nelson '11 is private voice teacher and music director for Mayfield High School in Ohio.
+She has worked with the Austin Lyric Opera in Texas.
+She is pursuing a master's degree in the music education and licensure program at Case Western Reserve University under a full-tuition, paid graduate assistantship.

 M.M., Indiana University

-M.M., B.M., University of Idaho, Lionel Hampton School of Music
+M.M., University of Idaho Lionel Hampton School of Music

 B.M., Westminster Choir College